natecostello/van_two_point_oh/blog/2022-1-23-24v-alternator/24v-alternator.md

 	# source: [vecteezy]
 	# url: url
 ---

-**TLDR:** The alternator install was a bit of a challenge due to the tolerancing of the bracket and the incorrect length of the supplied belt.
-If you have the right length belt and some basic power tools (if needed), the physical install should only take about 4 hours for two people.
+**TLDR: We installed a dedicated 180A 24V alternator to charge our battery.
+The alternator install was a bit of a challenge due to the tolerancing of the bracket and the incorrect length of the supplied belt.**<!--excerpt-->

 For the reasons identified [here](/van/electrical/electrical_overview/electrical), we opted to install a dedicated 24V alternator.
 As documented [here](/van/electrical/alternator_charging/alternator_charging), we selected a 185A alternator kit for the transit sold by American Power Systems.